Periods and harmonic analysis on spherical varieties: The local -distinguished spectrum

 \item To every $\check G$-conjugacy class of global Arthur parameters $[\psi]$ one should be able to associate a subspace $\mathcal A_{[\psi]}$ of the space of automorphic forms, such that

 where the measure class of the above direct integral is the natural measure class\footnote{An Arthur parameter $\psi$ can be twisted by parameters into the centralizer of its image.
 Those form a locally compact abelian group, and the natural measure class on the orbit of $\psi$ is the class of Haar measure.} on the set of conjugacy classes of Arthur parameters.

+We note that Arthur did not phrase the conjectures in terms of the subspaces $A_{[\psi]}$; however, other formulations e.g. \cite{GanGurevich} phrase the global conjecture in such a fashion, and the work of V. Lafforgue (see \cite[\S 2.2]{VL}, which summarizes results proved in \cite{VL2}) gives further evidence for it over a global function field.

 By means of Langlands' work on the spectral decomposition, this conjecture is equivalent to a description of the discrete spectrum (modulo center): Fix a unitary central idele class character $\Omega$ and consider the set of conjugacy classes of Arthur parameters which correspond to this idele class character and, moreover, their image does not lie in any proper Levi subgroup of $\check G$.
 Then we should have:

 where $L^2_{[\psi]}=\mathcal A_{[\psi]}$, with $[\psi]$ ranging over these classes.
 (For simplicity we will drop the brackets from $[\psi]$ from now on.)

 The spaces $\mathcal A_{[\psi]}$ have the following properties: each irreducible subquotient $\pi \subset \mathcal A_{[\psi]}$ factors as a restricted tensor product $\otimes'_v \pi_v$, and $\pi_v$ belongs to the local Arthur packet associated to the pullback $\psi_v$ of $\psi$ to $\mathcal L_{K_v}$.
 For almost all $v$, $\pi_v$ is the unramified representation corresponding to the associated Langlands parameter of $\psi_v$. \end{enumerate}